gpardo93/liri-node-app/README.md

 LIRI will do any of the below command when you enter them into the command line:

-     * my-tweets - returns the latest 20 tweets
+     * node liri.js my-tweets "Giovanni_Pardo"- returns the latest 20 tweets

-     * spotify-this-song  <song name> - returns song data.
+     * node liri.js spotify-this-song  <song name> - returns song data.

-     * movie-this  <movie name> - returns movie data.
+     * node liri.js movie-this  <movie name> - returns movie data.

-     * do-what-it-says - reads command from text file.
+     * node liri.js do-what-it-says - reads command from text file.

 Type in **node liri.js** to get the instructions on how to enter the commands correctly.